makersacademy/airport_challenge/README.md

 my_airport = Airport.new('My Airport')
 ```

-They have a default capacity which can be over-ridden on creating an Airport instance.
+They have a default capacity which can be overridden on creating an Airport instance.

 ```
 my_airport = Airport.new('My Airport',2000)